What you need to know before integrating or migrating a PingID account into a PingOne environment

 If migration fails: Rollback of the PingID account happens automatically.

-A 24-hour cooldown follows rollback.
+A 24-hour cooldown period follows a rollback.
 Don’t attempt another migration during this time.
-Before retrying migration, contact Ping Identity support as unresolved product issues can cause repeated failures.
+Before retrying migration, contact Ping Identity support, as unresolved product issues can cause repeated failures.

 -